Best Sherwin Williams white trim paints

 On the other hand, a space with an already diverse color palette might look more cohesive with one trim color throughout.

-Some homeowners prefer the clean, straightforward look of matching trim, while others enjoy the contrast and added depth that different trim colors can provide.
+Some homeowners prefer the clean, straightforward look of matching trim.
+Others enjoy the contrast and added depth that different trim colors can provide.
+It’s up to you!

 These are your best Sherwin William colors for interior white trim.